BAMresearch/NFDI4IngScientificWorkflowRequirements/simple_use_case/kadistudio/README.md

 ```

 Thus, if KadiStudio is not available or its GUI cannot be displayed, it is also possible to start a workflow directly from a terminal
 using the command above.
-Alternatively, it is also possible to start a workflow directly by passing it to a process-enigne using
+Alternatively, it is also possible to start a workflow directly by passing it to a process-engine using
 the command:

 ```sh